OSHA Training FAQs

 Once you achieve a passing score and successfully complete the course, a downloadable certificate will instantly be available from your course dashboard.
 You may provide this temporary certificate to your employer until your Department of Labor card arrives in the mail.
 Your official OSHA card will be delivered by First Class USPS mail.
 Please allow six to eight weeks for your card to arrive.

 When will I receive my OSHA card?

 Upon completing OSHA-authorized Outreach training, you can immediately print an official certificate of completion that you can provide to your employer.
-Within 90 days of completing the course, you will receive an official OSHA card from the U.S. Department of Labor.
+Within six to eight weeks of completing the course, you will receive an official OSHA card from the U.S. Department of Labor.

-OSHA Education Center strives to provide the fastest possible turnaround for card delivery, and students typically receive their cards two to four weeks after completing the course.
+OSHA Education Center strives to provide the fastest possible turnaround for card delivery.
 Because the cards must be processed and printed at official locations, delivery cannot be expedited at this time.